+3.5 Accident & Incident Investigation All notifications of reportable and non-reportable accidents, dangerous occurrences and cases of occupational ill health received are assessed in accordance with paragraphs 30, 31, 32 and 33 of the Health & Safety Commission's Enforcement Policy Statement.
 HSC recognises that it is neither possible nor necessary to investigate all incidents.
 Site investigations will be carried out of a reportable work-related death unless there is a specific reasons for not doing so, in which case those reasons will be recorded.

-The following factors will be taken in account when determining which incidents to investigate:

-- > the severity and scale of potential or actual harm; - > the seriousness of any potential breach of the law; - knowledge of the duty holder's past health & safety performance; - > the enforcement priorities; - > the practicality of achieving results; - > the wider relevance of the incident, including serious public concern.

-The estimated number of notifications for the plan period is = 70.

-The estimated number of investigations for the plan period is = 20.

-A number of arrangements have been made to improve the consistency of enforcement with neighbouring Authorities.

-- This service actively supports the Essex Chief Environmental Health Officer's Occupational Health and Safety Group.
+The following factors will be taken in account when determining which incidents to investigate: > the severity and scale of potential or actual harm; > the seriousness of any potential breach of the law; > knowledge of the duty holder's past health & safety performance; > the enforcement priorities; > the practicality of achieving results; > the wider relevance of the incident, including serious public concern.
+3.6 Liaison The estimated number of notifications for the plan period is = 35 .
+The estimated number of investigations for the plan period is = 15 .
+A number of arrangements have been made to improve the consistency of enforcement with neighbouring Authorities. - This service actively supports and Chairs the Essex Chief Environmental Health Officer's Occupational Health and Safety Group.

-The service also advises and liaises with other services within Rochford District Council, including: Building Control, Planning, Economic Development, Environmental Protection Team, Contract Services and the Licensing Team.
+The service also advises and liaises with other services within Rochford District Council, including: Building Control, Planning, Environmental Protection Team, Contract Services.
 The service is consulted on planning applications involving business premises.

-3.6 Liaison

-3.7 Health & Safety Promotion The health and safety service will link with the Essex Occupational Health and Safety Group to promote an event or special initiative carried out during European Safety and Health Week in October.
-The service will work with the Economic Development Officer to form links with business and provide information and advice regarding health and safety.
-An article will be written and published in Rochford District Matters, explaining the health and safety service and the principles of topic based inspections.
-4.0 RESOURCES 4.1 Financial Allocation The overall budget for the Environmental Health Service is £1,034,400 from this amount the health & safety service is not currently allocated a specific amount.
-It is therefore not possible to determine whether there is an increase or decrease in real terms on the last financial year allocation for the health & safety service.
-Details of the budget for salaries, travel, subsistence, consultancy, analytical fees are contained in Rochford District Councils Budget Book 2005/2006.
-No budget is separately allocated for prosecutions or legal action taken as a result of action under this service, but are provided for within the Legal Service's budget.
+3.7 Health & Safety Promotion A health and safety event will take place during European Health and Safety week in October, targeted at small business on topic areas that have been found lacking during routine inspections.
+Following a successful prosecution concerning a tripping hazard in a car park area, an article will be published in Rochford District Matters to promote the health and safety service.
+An article will be written and published in Rochford District Matters, highlighting the dangers of sunbeds and excessive tanning booth use.
+4.0 4.0 RESOURCES 4.1 RESOURCES Financial Allocation The overall budget for the Environmental Health Service is £939,400.
+From this amount the health & safety service is not currently allocated a specific amount. the health & safety service is not currently allocated a specific amount.
+It is therefore not possible to determine whether there is an increase or decrease in real

-4.2 Staffing Allocation The staff available for this period is: Safety Food and Regulation Manager Principal EHO Food Contractor Senior EHOs Part-time Senior EHOs Environmental Health Assistant Senior Environmental Health Assistant Administrative staff This staffing allocation is not solely for this service plan.
+4.2 Staffing Allocation The staff available for this period is: 1 Safety Food and Regulation Manager 1 Principal EHO 1 Food Contractor 1 Senior EHOs 1 Part-time Senior EHO 2 Environmental Health Assistants.
+3 Administrative staff 0 Part-time Senior EHO - Maternity leave This staffing allocation is not solely for this service plan.
 These officers also carry out the Food Safety, Animal Welfare Licensing, Outbreak Control and Infectious Disease, Public Entertainment licensing and Control of Trading Licensing duties.
 The administrative staff also support the entire Housing, Health and Community Care Service.
 It is estimated that the above staffing levels will provide sufficient resources to carry out the service delivery outlined in 3.0.
 It is estimated that 3 full time equivalents work on health & safety.
-4.3 Staff Development Plan This service supports the Corporate Aims for Rochford District Council.
+4.3 Staff Development Plan This service supports the Corporate Plan for Rochford District Council.
 The staff covering this service will continue to be encouraged, motivated and trained to develop their potential and use their talents for the benefit of the people of the district.
 This service identifies training and development needs by an annual performance and development review of all staff.

-One Senior and the Principal EHO completed a part-time, 2 year Post Graduate training course in occupational Health and Safety in June 2004.
+Two Senior EHO's have completed a part-time, 2 year Post Graduate training course in occupational Health and Safety at Middlesex University.